 pods are the smallest deployable units of computing that can be created and managed in Kubernetes.

-A pod (as in a pod of whales or pea pod) is a group of one or more containers (such as Docker containers), the shared storage for those containers, and options about how to run the containers.
-Pods are always co-located and co-scheduled, and run in a shared context.
+A pod (as in a pod of whales or pea pod) is a group of one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers.
+A pod’s contents are always co-located and co-scheduled, and run in a shared context.
 A pod models an application-specific “logical host” - it contains one or more application containers which are relatively tightly coupled — in a pre-container world, they would have executed on the same physical or virtual machine.

 While Kubernetes supports more container runtimes than just Docker, Docker is the most commonly known runtime, and it helps to describe pods in Docker terms.

 The shared context of a pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation - the same things that isolate a Docker container.
 Within a pod’s context, the individual applications may have further sub-isolations applied.

 Containers within a pod share an IP address and port space, and

 localhost.
 They can also communicate with each

 other using standard inter-process communications like SystemV semaphores or